 Traeger Spiral Ham

 For this recipe, use sweet and subtle wood chips.
 We recommend maple or apple wood chips, but try hickory if you want something stronger.

-What To Serve With Traeger Spiral Ham
+What To Serve With Spiral Ham

 If you’re wondering what side dishes go well with this ham, we’ve got you covered.
 Try one of our smoker recipes for sides and appetizers!
 The following are some that will pair well with the savory flavor of this ham:

-For more appetizers and sides see this list of recipes.
+For more appetizers and sides, see this list of recipes.

+Traeger Spiral Ham